SartoRiccardo/2020_5bi_team4_chat_protcol/docs/Test Case Specification.md

 #### Expected Results

-The company should appear on the list.
+The company will appear on the list.

 ---